influxdata/giraffe/README.md

   }
   </pre>

-3. Render your component by passing the `confg` object as the config prop to the `<Plot>` component.
-Be sure that the parent component around `<Plot>` has both a height and a width measured in positive values.
-If either is not a positive value, the graph will not be visible.
+3. Render your component by passing the `config` object as the config prop to the `<Plot>` component. **Be sure that the parent component around `<Plot>` has both a height and a width measured in positive values.
+If either is not a positive value, the graph will not be visible.**

    For example, to make a `<Plot>` that adjusts to screen height and width, in your React rendering code return this element: